 When Solskjaer started his intern we can all say that 14 game win streak had us all screaming to take him on a full-time basis, especially after the PSG Champions League turn around.

-I remember seeing tweets/clips of Rio Ferdinand telling Manchester United to offer him a contract.
-Which didn’t age well because it seems as soon as Ole Gunnar got the contract things went downhill and guess what clip was used to mock us?
-That’s right, the Ferdinand one (it is funny, to be honest).
+I remember seeing tweets/clips of Rio Ferdinand telling Ed Woodward at Manchester United to offer him a contract.
+Which didn’t age well because it seems as soon as Ole Gunnar Solskjaer got the contract things went downhill, and guess what clip was used to mock us?
+That’s right, the Ferdinand one (it is funny watching it back to be honest.
+Check it out here).
 Then we had the wave of ‘Ole at the wheel’ banter which was also funny but, we’ve turned a corner now, no way near where we want to be but were out of the ‘constant banter zone’ at least.

 League Tables Don’t Lie

-Whether you agree with this or not, Man United are the 3rd best team n the Premier League going into the new season.
+Whether you agree with this or not, this Manchester United team is the 3rd best team in the Premier League going into the new season.
 Why have a Premier League table if it’s nothing to go by right?
 I know 19/20 was a poor season in terms of team consistency bar Liverpool but Ole Gunnar has still made progression from the previous season

 Ole Gunnar’s Strengths & Weaknesses